zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-320_840.md

 - 2021/10/28: There's a problem with your further study, by some substrains of local public opinion system, gaining tag of *having studied abroad* will level the playing field favorably by a small margin, however, judging by these a few months' experience, you will always discover the fact of deprecation and misplacement in your previous educational system and will try your best to deviate and achieve a new balance, if you do that, will that happen again?
   - Intuition: No, because you built this, a lot of those touchy-feelies are starting to be negligible
+- 2021/11/28:
+  - You're not responsible for other cosmos-negligible entities' inner peace, nor is it too nihislitic to just leave the radiation site behind to actually find a way to leave the future generations with a bit of an artifact, an glimpse to the world and beyond, which is what you truly pursue, if only this existential maneuver can come faster.

 Check: #possibleacademiadirection for choosing major